 If you’re wondering where to stay in Tokyo to see the events and games, the best places to stay should be strategically located near the Olympic venues and the Olympic Stadium.

-- The best places to stay for the Olympics in the Heritage Zones are Tokyo Station, Ginza Station, and Shimbashi Station, Shinjuku, and Shibuya.
+- The best places to stay for the Tokyo 2021 Summer Game Olympics are: Tokyo Station & Marunouchi areas, Ginza, Shimbashi & Shiodome areas, Shinjuku, and Shibuya.

-- The Tokyo Bay Zone is located on the far southeast side of Tokyo.
+- The Tokyo Bay Zone is located on the far southeast side of Tokyo in Odaiba.
 Most events are concentrated in this area but it makes sightseeing to and from your hotel a hassle.

 - The further away from the Olympic venues, the cheaper hotels will be.

 - If hotels in Tokyo become all too expensive or fully booked, try the neighboring Prefectures of Kanagawa, Chiba, and Saitama.